KipCollo/Frontend-Revision/5.0 Angular/directives/Readme.md

 ```

 - The [ngFor] directive - The "ngFor" directive is used to iterate over a collection of items in Angular and generate the corresponding HTML elements for each item.
+Angular's ngFor directive is used to iterate over a collection and generate HTML elements for each item in the collection.
+It allows the component to dynamically
+render elements based on the data in the collection.
+It is used by adding the ngFor directive to an element and providing it with the collection to iterate over.

 The "trackBy" function is used in conjunction with the ngFor directive in Angular to improve the performance of rendering lists.
 It provides away to uniquely identify and track items in the collection, allowing Angular to optimize the rendering process by reusing existing DOM elements instead of recreating them.

+The "trackBy" function in Angular ngFor is used to optimize the rendering of lists by providing a unique identifier for each item.
+It helps Angular in identifying changes in
+the list and updating only the necessary elements in the DOM.

 ```ts
 courses = ["course1","course2","course3"]